v0lkan/v0lkan/README.md

 I’m a crazy-maker who solves problems, and occasionally creates some.

-The context, the origin, or the nature of those problems are orthogonal to the approaches he takes in solving them.
+The context, the origin, or the nature of those problems are orthogonal to the approaches I take in solving them.

 I’m simplistic, pragmatic, and (*mostly*) to-the-point 🙃.